anshhchauhan62/animal-adoption-website/README.md

-🐾 Animal Adoption Website
+# 🐾 Animal Adoption Website

-A full-stack web application built using PHP and MySQL that helps connect animals in shelters with potential adopters.
-Users can browse animals, schedule shelter visits, make donations, and manage their profiles through a simple and user-friendly interface.
+A full-stack web application built using PHP, MySQL, and PDO that helps connect animals in shelters with potential adopters.
+Users can browse animals, schedule shelter visits, make donations, and manage their profiles through an intuitive and user-friendly interface.

-⸻
+---

-✨ Features
+## ✨ Features

 👤 User Features